Whatley Crescent West temporary closure (4 October – 18 December 2021)

-A principal shared path (PSP) detour will be in place along Whatley Crescent, between Slade and Leake streets.
+A shared path detour will be in place along Whatley Crescent, between Slade and Leake streets.

 To allow safe crossing, the traffic lights at the King William Street and Whatley Crescent intersection will prioritise pedestrians and cyclists.